tyler71/xyzzdesign-infectioncontrol/content/en/docs/infection-control/covid-19.md

 If you're going out walking, allow others to pass by instead of crowding them.

 ## What is Coronavirus
 Coronavirus, is any virus belonging to the family Coronaviridae.
 These viruses are named after the Latin word corona which characterizes the crown-like spikes on the surface of the virus.
-Along with the recent strain that is currently causing a global pandemic, there are six other known coronaviruses that can affect humans.
+Along with the current strain causing the global pandemic, there are six other known coronaviruses that can affect humans.
+Each then is subdivided into four generes, the alpha, beta, gamma, and delta depending on their phylogenic clustering.
 These viruses include:
 {{< bootstrap-table "table table-striped" >}}
 |Name|Group|Description|
 |:-:|:-:|-|